bakery/blog/_posts/2015-03-06-tinder-swipe-it-like-you-mean-it.markdown

 ![Tinder]({{ site.url }}/images/tinder.png)

-After launching Tinder and connecting with your Facebook account, Tinder shows you a card/profile of a woman/man in your proximity while also displaying some basic info (name, age, mutual friend count and mutual interests count) which helps if you are looking for something more than just… playing Jenga! ;)
+After launching Tinder and connecting with your Facebook account, Tinder shows you a card of a woman/man in your proximity while also displaying some basic info (name, age, mutual friend count and mutual interests count) which helps if you are looking for something more than just… playing Jenga! ;)

-- To see more pictures or more info about that person, tap the small “i” button or just tap anywhere on their card.
+- To see more pictures or more info about that person, tap the small “i” button or tap anywhere on the card.
 After that, the app switches to the details screen seen in the image above.
-- If you are not interested, either tap the (x) button or swipe their card left.
+- If you are not interested, either tap the (x) button or swipe the card left.
-- If you like the person you are viewing, either tap the (heart) button or swipe their card right. (third image)
+- If you like the person you are viewing, either tap the (heart) button or swipe the card right. (third image)
 - If that person likes you back, you get a notification and you can start chatting.

 ### Swipe logic... or lack of it